Further reading: What Size Fuel Pump Do I Need (External link: Summitracing.com)

 “But wait!
 Why can’t I just get massive injectors even if they’re more than I need?
 Who cares?!“

 As your injector’s flow rate increases, the time at which the injector opens becomes increasingly small.
+It also increases the time it takes for the injector to open and close fully (known colloquially as “dead time”).
 At idle and low engine speeds this can lead to issues.
 It also decreases the total length of piston stroke over which fuel is added to the cylinder.
-Increasing the spread of fuel over the length of the stroke allows for better mixing of fuel and air, which leads to a decreased possibility of knock and pre-detonation, as well as better usage of fuel.
+Increasing the spread of fuel over the length of the stroke allows for better mixing of fuel and air, which leads to a decreased possibility of knock and pre-detonation, as well as better fuel and engine efficiency (this means the possibility of more power and increased fuel economy).

 Forced Induction Help